RobLoach/wren-assert/README.md

 Assert.typeOf(5, Num)
 Assert.typeOf(5, Num, "Expected the number to be a Num.")

+Assert.notTypeOf("Hello World!", Num)
+Assert.notTypeOf("Hello World!", Num, "Expected the String to not be a Num.")

 Assert.countOf([1, 2, 3], 3)
 Assert.countOf([1, 2, 3], 3, "Expect a list count of 3.")